 Responsibilities of a Software Sales Rep

 That said, there is more to the job than just selling software.
 The section below highlights some of the duties you could perform throughout the course of your software sales career.

 Lead Generation and Cold Calling

-The difference between a lucrative sales career and a lackluster one depends on how well-developed a sales rep’s cold calling and lead generation sales skills are.
-As a software sales representative, you’ll be expected to call on potential customers and book meetings.
+The difference between a lucrative sales career and a lackluster one depends on how well-developed a sales rep’s cold-calling and lead-generation sales skills are.
+You’ll be expected to call on potential customers and book meetings as a software sales representative.
 The more potential customers you have in the pipeline, the more sales you’ll close and the more money you’ll make.

 The tech industry changes constantly.
-As such, you’ll spend some of your time learning about changes to your company’s product lines.
-You must understand product updates, and know them well enough to answer your customers’ questions about them.
+As such, you’ll spend some time learning about changes to your company’s product lines.
+You must understand product updates and know them well enough to answer your customers’ questions about them.
 What's more, you also need to understand what differentiates your product from alternative solutions and keep your finger on the pulse of important trends and developments in your industry.